Surajprakashsahu/java_fx_starter_admin/README.md

 # java_fx_starter_admin
-Pull this project to start JavaFx application with minimum configuration.
+Pull this project to start JavaFx application with minimum configuration..